jwildenhain/molclass/README.md

-# Molclass version 1.7
+# Molclass version 1.71
-##### MolClass holds relevant pharmacological and physiological models to improve high throughput of small molecules.
-Further it allows users to generate supervised machine learning models from small molecule datasets.
-To do so it is using structural features identified in hit and non-hit molecules.
-Currently there is full support of multi class models.
-The histogram display of models is currently restricted to two classes only.
+##### MolClass contains relevant pharmacological and physiological models to evaluate the performance of candidates in small molecule high throughput screens.
+Further it can build supervised machine learning models from small molecule datasets.
+It uses structural features and chemical properties identified in hit and non-hit molecule populations.
+It supports binary and multi class models.
+However the histogram display of models only displays two classes.
+IWe are planning to add regression models in the next release.

+## Folder Structure

+build - contains the MolClass Java classes dist - contains the MolClass.jar and depedencies needed to run MolClass from command line html/molclass/api - contains the SLIM REST written in php5 html/molclass/sdftools - tools that update and maintain the MolClass MySQL database html/molclass/flask - contains the Python FLASK rest service src - contains the source code for MolClass lib - the new dependencies for MolClass version 1.5 nbproject - the Netbeans project configuration.

+## Update May 2019 (version 1.71)
+- MolClass is going to be moved to chemgrid.org/molclass as the original servers have been taken down due to age related instability.
+- Because of memory limitations on chemgrid.org, model building will be restricted to libraries with up to thousand molecules.
+- The instruction on how to install, run and use MolClas are being moved to the Github Wiki. https://github.com/jwildenhain/molclass/wiki/1.-MolClass-Wiki
+- A virtual machine with MolClass is available on request.
+- You can install the MolClass database and the FLASK REST service to access the data using R.
+- MolClass will get a supporting R package to use the current data models to design and benchmark your own activity predictions

 ## Update 17th September 2018
 - New Models include Hepatocyte toxcicity, Log D prediction, Plasma Protein Binding, Solubility and Microsome toxcicity